 However, the information here is not for a tourism purpose.
 It is only general information about the valley.

-If you know more information about this valley, or if you had been there, please use the form at the bottom to write about it.
+If you knew more information about this valley, or if you had been there, please use the form at the bottom to write about it.

 I have some valuable gifts for you just for doing this.
 Thank you so much.